OHBA-analysis/osl/osl/preprocessing/README.md

 ## Command Line Example

-The command line function osl_batch is installed with the package.
+The command line function osl_preproc is installed with the package.
 This is a command line interface to run_proc_batch

 ```
-usage: osl_batch config files [-h] [--outdir OUTDIR] [--overwrite] [--verbose VERBOSE] [--mneverbose MNEVERBOSE]

 Batch preprocess some fif files.

 positional arguments:
   config                yaml defining preproc
-  files                 plain text file containing full paths to files to be
+  files                 plain text file containing full paths to files to be processed
-                        processed
+  outdir                Path to output directory to save data in

 optional arguments:
-  -h, --help              Show this help message and exit
+  -h, --help            show this help message and exit
+  --logsdir LOGSDIR     Path to logs directory
+  --reportdir REPORTDIR
-  --outdir     OUTDIR     Path to output directory to save data in
+                        Path to report directory
+  --gen_report GEN_REPORT
+                        Should we generate a report?
   --overwrite           Overwrite previous output files if they're in the way
-  --verbose    VERBOSE    Set the logging level for MNE python functions
+  --verbose VERBOSE     Set the logging level for OSL functions
+  --mneverbose MNEVERBOSE
-  --mneverbose MNEVERBOSE Set the logging level for MNE python functions
+                        Set the logging level for MNE functions
+  --strictrun           Will ask the user for confirmation before starting
 ```

+osl_preproc takes at least 2 arguments: `config` and `files, the rest are optional.
 For example:
 ```
-osl_batch my_config.yml list_of_raw_files.txt --outdir /path/to/my/output_dir --overwrite
+osl_preproc my_config.yml list_of_raw_files.txt --outdir /path/to/my/output_dir --overwrite
 ```